muhtalipdede/rn-generator/README.md

 </table>

 ## About
 This repository contains code generator for React Native projects in from of a Command Line Tool.
-Currently it only generates Screen codes.
+Currently it only generates Navigation and Screen codes.
 It contains some basic react native components.
-The supported components are listed below.
 The number of supported core components will increase in future package versions.
 In addition, custom components can be developed.
 Warning: This package ( [React Native Code Generator @muhtalipdede/rn-generator][package] ) does not have a stable version yet.
 It is an experiential project.

+Additional Information: react-native-community typescript project is used as project template.
+For more information https://github.com/react-native-community/react-native-template-typescript

 ## Usage